davidalliger/fluentsy/README.md

 Fluentsy makes it easy to find suitable conversation partners for practice with writing and speaking skills in a target language.
 Using Fluentsy, someone learning Spanish may find a native speaker in search of a language exchange or a fellow student who's looking for a chance to put their knowledge to use.

 The app was created using a React frontend, a Flask backend, and a PostgreSQL database.
-At the time of this writing, Fluentsy has three full-CRUD features, but I plan on implementing additional features like search and calendar invites in the future.
+At the time of this writing, Fluentsy has three full-CRUD features plus a search feature, but I plan on implementing additional features like calendar invites in the future.

 ## Implementation